enigmatic-code/py-analytical_engine/README.txt

 ada6.py - (Program 7) Ada's algorithm programmes for the Analytical Engine (using the assembler).

-Additionally:

-ada5z.py - is a variant of ada5.py the uses the LOADZ (destructive read) opcode in the Analytical Engine, and is probably a more historically accurate representation of Ada's program.
+Additionally, the following programs are adapted to use the LOADZ (destructive read) opcode in the Analytical Engine.
+In the assembler a destructive read is indicated by a trailling dot (e.g. "4.") on the variable index.

+ada5z.py - (Program 4 variant) Ada's algorithm implemented with opcodes.

+ada6z.py - (Program 7 variant) Ada's algorithm implement using the assembler.